Cody-Nicholson96/Non-Tech/Critical_Thinking/quantifier.md

-#Quantifier
+# Quantifier

-Expressions used in generalisations
+Expressions used in generalizations

 Example: